 The percentage of Americans who support the legalization of marijuana for medical treatment if prescribed by a doctor.
 In 2011, 74% did.
 Attitudes toward marijuana continue to shift, with the public becoming accepting toward marijuana use every single year.

-The amount of recreational and medical marijuana sales in Colorado in 2015 alone.
-Meanwhile, Washington has brought in over $661 million in recreational sales since marijuana was legalized.
+The amount of recreational and medical marijuana sales in Colorado in 2016 alone.
+Meanwhile, Washington’s 2016 recreational sales of $696 million were nearly double from the year prior.
 Tax revenue from states where recreational marijuana is legal is already being used to fund education, improve infrastructure, and feed the homeless.

-Percentage of physicians who support nationwide legalization of medical cannabis.
-Oncologists and Hematologists are the biggest supporters.
+Percentage of physicians who support nationwide legalization of medical cannabis, according to a survey by WebMD/Medscape.
 As acceptance by the medical community snowballs, physicians are petitioning to open quality testing labs, marijuana clinics, and other businesses.

 When many people think “cannabis”, they think of marijuana plants.
 And while marijuana and hemp plants are part of the same species, Cannabis sativa L., hemp is the food and fiber part of the plant, while marijuana is cultivated to maximize tetrahydrocannabinol (THC), the element that makes the user feel “high”.
 Both hemp and marijuana contain dozens of cannabinoids, naturally occurring chemical compounds, but it is cannabidiol (CBD), in particular that offers many health and therapeutic benefits – without the high.
 Hemp plants typically contain elevated levels of health-enhancing CBD, but by definition contain only trace levels of THC.
 This makes the hemp plant – gives hemp a lot of health potential, very attractive to those seeking an antioxidant-rich lifestyle, but not to recreational users. – without the side effects of marijuana.